chrishumboldt/Rocket-Form/README.md

 * [Formplate Deprecated](#formplate-deprecated)

 ## Getting Started
 Install via NPM.
-Please note that this module has a dependency [Rocket Tools (20kb)](https://github.com/chrishumboldt/Rocket-Tools).
+Please note that this module has a dependency [Rocket Tools (20kb)](https://github.com/chrishumboldt/Rocket-Tools) which will be automatically installed as well.

 ```
 npm install rocket-form